ChronoHaxx/room_booking/README.md

 To do :

 -UX (User Experience)
-  - [ ] Add widget to choose day, forward and back a day
+  - [X] Add widget to choose day, forward and back a day
-    - still buggy, date doesnt refreshed with page refresh
   - [X] adjust the time to be on working hours
   - [ ] appointment added needed to get approval of Administrator to be displayed on table
   - [X] add current date display